liamg/darktile/README.md

 shell = "/bin/bash"         # The shell to run for the terminal session.
 Defaults to the users shell. search_url = "https://www.google.com/search?q=$QUERY" # The search engine to use for the "search selected text" action.
 Defaults to google.
-Set this to your own search url using $QUERY as the keywords to replace when searching. max_lines = 1000            # Maximum number of lines in the terminal buffer.
+Set this to your own search url using $QUERY as the keywords to replace when searching. max_lines = 1000            # Maximum number of lines in the terminal buffer. copy_and_paste_with_mouse = true # Text selected with the mouse is copied to the clipboard on end selection, and is pasted on right mouse button click.

 [colours]
   cursor        = "#e8dfd6"